tin6150/taxo-spark/README.rst

 other historical code for other approach would be added retroactively for potential reconsideration. use git log to see them.

+the final working version is `taxorpt_df.py`, which uses data frame in spark.  code runs, but slow UDF.

 db
 --